High-frequency trading

 High-frequency trading (HFT) is a type of algorithmic automated trading system in finance characterized by high speeds, high turnover rates, and high order-to-trade ratios that leverages high-frequency financial data and electronic trading tools.
 While there is no single definition of HFT, among its key attributes are highly sophisticated algorithms, co-location, and very short-term investment horizons in trading securities.
 HFT uses proprietary trading strategies carried out by computers to move in and out of positions in seconds or fractions of a second.

 In 2016, HFT on average initiated 10–40% of trading volume in equities, and 10–15% of volume in foreign exchange and commodities.
 High-frequency traders move in and out of short-term positions at high volumes and high speeds aiming to capture sometimes a fraction of a cent in profit on every trade.
 HFT firms do not consume significant amounts of capital, accumulate positions or hold their portfolios overnight.
 As a result, HFT has a potential Sharpe ratio (a measure of reward to risk) tens of times higher than traditional buy-and-hold strategies.
 High-frequency traders typically compete against other HFTs, rather than long-term investors.
-HFT firms make up the low margins with incredibly high volumes of trades, frequently numbering in the millions.
+HFT firms compensate for low profit margins by executing extremely high volumes of trades, often numbering in the millions.

 A substantial body of research argues that HFT and electronic trading pose new types of challenges to the financial system.
 Algorithmic and high-frequency traders were both found to have contributed to volatility in the Flash Crash of May 6, 2010, when high-frequency liquidity providers rapidly withdrew from the market.
 Several European countries have proposed curtailing or banning HFT due to concerns about volatility.
 Other complaints against HFT include the argument that some HFT firms scrape profits from investors when index funds rebalance their portfolios.